joeldev/JLRoutes/README.md

 ```

 ### Installation ###
-JLRoutes is available for installation via CocoaPods (current release version is 1.1).
-The Releases folder in the repo has binary builds as well, if you'd rather just drop something in.
+JLRoutes is available for installation via CocoaPods.

 ### Requirements ###
 Requires ARC.
-Only tested on iOS 6, but I don't think there's any reason why it wouldn't work on previous iOS versions.
+Only tested on iOS 6 and 7, but I don't think there's any reason why it wouldn't work on previous iOS versions.
 It should also work seamlessly on OS X.

 ### License ###
 BSD 3-Clause License: